 Effectiveness In Engagement

-And, before that can be effective, we have to train ourselves in how to engage the world both as it is and how we want it to be.
+And, before this can be effective, we first have to train ourselves in how to engage the world as it is and how we want it to be.
 We have to train ourselves to play the game of life at the highest level we “see” as possible and act in ways that demonstrate exactly that.
-As many have heard me say, “People hear what they see..”
+As many have heard me say, “People hear what they see.”